josemonphilip/CA2/README.md

 CA2
 ===
-This the tha part of CA2 usage of Vistual Studio and GitHub.
+This the part of CA2 usage of Vistual Studio and GitHub.